 In 2011, Suzie joined the Pure Art Peruvian trip as a volunteer and has returned every year since.
-Strongly convinced by the instrumental role that education plays in sustainable development, she has been managing the foundation’s One School for All program for the past 7 years, which oversees the education of over 300 children in Pucallpa, Peru.
+Strongly convinced by the instrumental role that education plays in sustainable development, she has been managing the Foundation’s One School for All program for the past seven years, which oversees the education of over 300 children in Pucallpa, Peru.

-Following the completion of his Bachelor’s degree in Creative Writing at Concordia University, Liam now maintains the foundation’s communications, social media platforms, and outreach.
+Following the completion of his bachelor’s degree in creative writing at Concordia University, Liam now maintains the Foundation’s communications, social-media platforms, and outreach efforts.
 He sees storytelling as a powerful tool in bringing the plight of marginalized communities to the foreground of global awareness.

-Liam is particularly committed to the current development of the foundation’s capacity in the Himalayan province of Humla, Nepal, in close partnership with the Himalayan Children Society.
+Liam is particularly committed to the current development of the Foundation’s capacity in the Himalayan province of Humla, Nepal, in close partnership with the Himalayan Children’s Society.